guidanoli/ew3/README.md

 ```

 You can then later stop the devnet at any time by running the following command on the project root.
+This command can be really useful if you run into some error, and you have to restart your local devnet.

 ```sh
 cartesi-coprocessor stop-devnet